mnauman7/super-practice-project/README.md

 ## Prerequisites 🛠️

-Following tools are needed to run/develop the project.
+Following tools are needed to Modify the project.

 ### General Tools
 * **Git**: For version control.